Worth knowing from the area of cleanroom qualification

 Performing the filter leak test has not become any easier.
 There is additional formalism (e.g., derivation of Dp) and continued heavy fare in leakage definition via Na.
 The conformity statement for filters H13/H14 has become more stringent by a factor of 5.
 This has an impact on the feasibility (more re-measurements) and especially on the aerosol load of the HEPA filters.
 The concentrations increase several times compared to the previous version.
 The acceptance criterion of an in-situ test was formulated more strictly than the local transmittance in EN 1822-1.
 Further aggravation comes from the unnecessary definition of Na/Np.
 By choosing such a small value for counting events, there will be many counting events.

-What changes result from the August 2022 revision of Annex 1 of the EU GMP Guidance for the qualification of cleanrooms?
+What changes were introduced in the August 2022 revision of Annex 1 of the EU GMP Guidance for the qualification of cleanrooms?

-Despite some changes in the August 2022 version of Annex 1 of the EU GMP Guidance, the basic concept has remained the same.
-Thus, there are no significant changes for the recovery time definition as well as for the measurement of air velocities in the TAV area and the microbial status.
-Basically, however, the creation and implementation of a contamination control strategy, CCS for short, is now required as a central element of the quality assurance measures.
-In addition, there are now dedicated requirements for minimum efforts and intervals for qualification measurements and an explicit distinction is made between measurements in the different operating states "at rest" and "in operation".
-With a harmonisation of limit values for particle concentration in the determination of the particulate cleanliness class with DIN EN ISO 14644-1:2016, a discrepancy arises between the now different measures of qualification and monitoring.
+Despite some changes in the August 2022 version of Annex 1 of the EU GMP Guidance, the basic concept remains unchanged.
+There are no significant alterations to the recovery time definition, measurement of air velocities in the TAV area, and microbial status.
+However, a contamination control strategy (CCS) is now required as a central element of quality assurance measures.
+Additionally, specific requirements for minimum efforts and intervals for qualification measurements are introduced, with an explicit distinction between measurements in the "at rest" and "in operation" operating states.
+The harmonization of limit values for particle concentration in determining the particulate cleanliness class with DIN EN ISO 14644-1:2016 creates a discrepancy between the now different measures of qualification and monitoring.

 Establishment of a GMP monitoring concept in the pharmaceutical manufacturing sector